bsatroop53/edit.bsatroop53.com/src/BsaTroop53Editor.MarkdownContent/Content/FAQ.md

 No, but the form can only process 50 photos at a single time.
 It is possible, however, that adding too many photos to a post could cause the form to crash by running out of memory.
 This mainly depends on the sizes of the photos, the web browser, and how much RAM your PC has.

-### Can I upload video?

-Not directly, video takes up too much storage space.
-Please upload to an external video hosting service such as [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/), and embed the video in the post.

 ### My post doesn't fit nicely into one of the categories

 In your email, make a note of this, and suggest a new category.
 If it fits the website, the new category will be added.